 This recipe in particular is my lazy cooking fantasy.
-Ground meat cooks up so fast, and opening cans take all of the guess work and time out of getting perfectly soaked bean.
+Ground meat cooks up so fast, and opening cans take all of the guesswork and time out of getting perfectly softened beans.
 I have done this in larger batches and soaked the beans, and the money savings just isn’t worth it to me.
 If you happen to already have the dry beans or you really like to start from scratch I have included a full proof way to quickly soften pinto beans below.

 “You can tell a lot about a fellow’s character by the way he eats jelly beans.”
 Ronald Reagan

 - 1/2 lb Italian Sausage Medium or Spicy

 - 1/2 Red Onion

 - 2 Tbsp Butter